 The Group's liquidity policy consists of maintaining sufficient cash and cash equivalents available and relying on existing credit facilities of financial institutions and cash generated from its operations.
-The Group uses these sources of liquidity primarily to fund its organic and inorganic growth, as well as to make dividend payments.
-At the date of this Prospectus, the Company's management believes that Group has liquidity and access to medium and long-term financing that allows it to ensure the necessary resources to meet its commitments for future investments.
+The Group uses these sources of liquidity primarily to fund its organic and inorganic growth, optimize and maintain its network as well as to make dividend payments.
+At the date of this Prospectus, the Company's management believes that Group has liquidity and access to medium and long-term financing that allows it to ensure the necessary resources to meet its commitments in respect of its pending acquisitions as well as for future investments.